vpavan28/ansible-bootstrap/README.md

   * It should httpd service running.
 * Check the dhcpd service status: service dhcpd status
   * It should dhcpd service running
-* Point your browser to http://<IP ADDR of the UDA_Deploy VM>
+* Point your browser to `http://<IP ADDR of the UDA_Deploy VM>`
   * In Authentication window, enter `username: admin and password: melody`
   * You should see 'Ultimate Deployment Appliance Welcome Page'

-**If you are unable to SSH into the server / can't access the http link, then make sure your adm VM can access the PXE network.**
+**If you are unable to SSH into the server / can't access the http link, then make sure your adm VM can access the PXE network assigned to pg603-host-pxe**

+#### Configuring the DHCP